ASCENDED-Team/asc-notifications/README.md

 git clone https://github.com/ASCENDED-Team/asc-notifications
 ```

+---

 ### Acknowledgments

--   This project was inspired by the need for a simple and customizable notification system in Rebar applications.
+This project was inspired by the need for a simple and customizable notification system in Rebar applications.

+---

 **Authors**:

-*   Der Lord!

-# Support
+-   Booster1212

+---

+**Support**:

 -   For support, bug reports, or feature requests, please create an issue here on GitHub.